maliMirkec/personal-website/site/index.md

   - type: cards-gamma
     desc: Do you want to work with me?
     cta:
-      title: See project ⇢
+      title: Go to project
     cta2:
       href: /contact/
-      title: Hire me ⇢
+      title: Hire me
     cta3:
       href: /portfolio/
-      title: Or see my portfolio ⇢
+      title: Or see my portfolio
     filter: portfolio
     limit: 5
   - type: banner-beta
     desc: Did you know that I work as a freelance contractor since **2017**?
     cta:
       href: /articles/a-story-of-becoming-a-web-developer/
-      title: Read the full story ⇢
+      title: Read the full story
   - type: hero-beta
     title: From Testimonials
     desc: >-